FREE Phone Screening

 Can I Have UFE If I Still Want to Get Pregnant?

-UFE is not recommended if you are planning to get pregnant.
-There is a small amount of evidence that suggests a slightly higher miscarriage rate if you have a UFE.
-It is certainly possible to have a normal pregnancy, normal delivery, and normal baby after having the procedure.
-However, if you have the option to have another treatment for your fibroids, that would be safer until further data is available about pregnancy after UFE.
+It is possible to have a normal pregnancy, normal delivery, and normal baby after having the procedure.
+However, there is a small amount of evidence that suggests a slightly higher miscarriage rate if you have a UFE.
+If given the option to have another treatment for your fibroids, that may be safer until further data is available about pregnancy after UFE.
 If a woman has been told that hysterectomy is her only treatment option, we would be happy to discuss the possibility of UFE with her.

 See and hear how UFE has improved the lives of our patients: